-- MNIT involved partners in cost prediction and rate definition from the very beginning. - MNIT baked transparency and partnership into the process. - The movement to a two-year (biennium) period for rates provided more stability and less forecasting. - MNIT reorganized in an "Enterprise Service" model of service delivery.
+- Partners were involved in cost prediction and rate definition from the very beginning. - Transparency and partnership were baked into the process. - Moving to a two-year (biennium) period for rates provided more stability and less forecasting. - Reorganized in an "Enterprise Service" model of service delivery.

-This project created a collaborative environment for MNIT and agency partners to design services that are easy to understand and to set a rate structure that is scalable, consistent, comprehended by non-technical decision-makers, and more usable for IT investment planning.
-This model ensures that the rates are consistent, transparent, demonstrably based on real volumes and costs, written in plain language, easy to predict, and fair and balanced regardless of the size of the agency.
+This project created a collaborative environment for MNIT and agency partners to design services that are easy to understand, and to set a rate structure that is scalable, consistent, comprehended by non-technical decision-makers, and more usable for IT investment planning.
+This model ensures that the rates are consistent, transparent, demonstrably based on real volumes and costs, easy to understand, easy to predict, and fair and balanced regardless of the size of the agency.